Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Conclusions

-\item Different scales are possible to normalize turbulent buoyancy flux or the buoyancy profile: The friction buoyancy $b_*$ is a suitable scale near the surface but fails to account for the effect of independent ambient stratification in the open-channel core, whereas composite buoyancy $b_c$ scale incorporates the overall stratification effect of both mechanisms, but it gives insufficient weight to the ambient stratification.
+\item Different scales are possible to normalize the profiles of turbulent buoyancy flux or the rms buoyancy fluctuation: The friction buoyancy $b_*$ is a suitable scale near the surface but fails to account for the effect of independent ambient stratification in the open-channel core, whereas composite buoyancy scale ($b_{c}=N_c^2 \delta_{\nu} $) incorporates the overall stratification effect of both mechanisms, but it gives insufficient weight to the ambient stratification.
 Motivated by the observation that ambient stratification has a far stronger stabilizing effect than a stable surface flux of the same magnitude, another novel total buoyancy scale $ b_{T,0}$ is introduced here, which gives a stronger weight to the independent ambient stratification.
 This scale seems to be adequate to normalize and bring the buoyancy profiles of all configurations within a reasonable range.
-However, in contrast to applying the composite buoyancy scale $b_c$, profiles of turbulent buoyancy statistics do not tightly collapse to a common curve when normalized by $b_{T,0}$, pointing to a need for future investigations.
+However, in contrast to applying the composite buoyancy scale $b_c$, profiles of turbulent buoyancy statistics where multiple stratification mechanisms are present do not tightly collapse to a common curve when normalized by $b_{T,0}$, pointing to a need for future investigations.

 \end{enumerate}